cBioPortal/cbioportal/docs/Authenticating-Users-via-keycloak-SAML.md

 ![](images/previews/edit-role-attribute.png)

 ## Export SAML Keys
-Click on **SML Keys** tab next to **Setting**, and click on **export** button, this will bring your "Export SAML Key Cbioportal" page.
+Click on **SAML Keys** tab next to **Setting**, and click on **export** button, this will bring your "Export SAML Key Cbioportal" page.
- Accept everything and type a password e.g. apollo1 in the Store Password textbox and click on the **Download** button.
+Accept everything and type a password e.g. apollo1 in the Store Password textbox.
+Key Password could be apollo2 (or use the same password if you want to later also configure https directly on your cBioPortal tomcat, [see this link](Authenticating-Users-via-SAML.md#https-and-tomcat)).
+In the field "Key Alias" type an alias, e.g. "secure-key".
-When you are done, move the jks file to portal/src/main/resources/.

 ![](images/previews/export-SAML-keys.png)
+When done, click on the **Download** button.
+Move the downloaded jks file to **portal/src/main/resources/**.
 Please note you can also use the java 'keytool' to generate keystore and then import to the keycloak to customize your keystore attributes.
 ```
 keytool -genkey -alias secure-key -keyalg RSA -keystore samlKeystore.jks